She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “For me to know exactly who saw a human being and who saw a nuisance.”

-She thought for a moment, then said, “You are not being made manager today.
+“You’re not becoming manager today.
 That would be unfair to you and careless from me.
 But if you want it, I’m offering you paid training as acting floor supervisor starting tomorrow.
 We’ll do it properly.”

-Mia just stared at her.
+Mia just stared.

 “I… I don’t know what to say.”